peterjbunyan/AASAP-assembler/README.md

 An assembler for the homemade computer AASAP - Almost As Simple As Possible.

 ## Description
-Takes in assembly language and outputs machine code as a binary file, or a header file for use with a standalone Arduino bootstrap.
+Takes in assembly language and outputs machine code as a binary file, or a header file for use with a standalone Arduino bootloader.

 Support labels and the following instructions:
 * `NOP`: No operation